tapioho/monsterborg-ros-package/README.md

 $ catkin_make
 ```
 ## Launching the package
-robot/launch contains launch files to launch the package with different sensors.
+'launch'-directory contains launch files to launch the package with different sensors.
 All launch files require at least the MonsterBorg itself as well as a controller.
+The MonsterBorg itself should be used as a ROS master.
 Example of launch file usage:

 ```console